Global health: The NIHR Global Health Research Unit on Global Surgery

-Seven surgical research Hubs in Benin, Ghana, India, Mexico, Nigeria, Rwanda and South Africa with an extensive network of urban and rural ‘Spoke’ hospitals have joined to create the NIHR.
+Seven surgical research Hubs in Benin, Ghana, India, Mexico, Nigeria, Rwanda and South Africa with an extensive network of urban and rural 'Spoke' hospitals have joined to create the NIHR.
 The NIHR Global Health Research Unit on Global Surgery is led by the University of Birmingham which provides overall oversight in relation to the Unit strategy, infrastructure and delivery, research and finance.

 The network prioritized surgical topics that needed research and has performed multiple surgical studies.
-The network resulted in many research groups including GlobalSurg I, II, III and COVIDSurg and many other trials with worldwide collaborations as project FALCON and CHEETAH.
+The network resulted in many research groups including GlobalSurg I, II, III and COVIDSurg and many other trials with worldwide collaborations as project FALCON, CHEETAH, GECKO, HIPPO, MAGPIES, WOLVERINE and more.

-The research was published in over 40 articles in high impact journals in topics like Surgical site infections, COVID-19 and mortality.
+The research was published in over 40 articles in high impact journals in topics like surgical site infections, COVID-19 and mortality.

-Other Global Surgery Collaborations
+Other global surgery collaborations

 More trials have emerged to assess surgical outcomes around the World using big data from thousands of centers.
 Other notable trials include: